Commandline Interface (CLI)

 forge widget previewandforge aspect previewlaunch a local OLB Docker playground (web) or an Expo + Metro Bundler sandbox (mobile) for instant feedback against a realistic banking shell. - Live API calls —

-forge api call <tag>.<operation>executes any DI API operation from the terminal so you can validate integrations as you build them. - OIDC development —
+forge api call <tag>.<operation>executes any DI API operation from the terminal so you can validate integrations as you build them. - Mobile preview —

 forge widget preview --platform mobileandforge aspect preview --platform mobileopen the Expo mobile sandbox for testing on a physical device (Expo Go), iOS Simulator, Android Emulator, or via Expo's tunnel mode.